Crimson Desert: Ranch and Livestock Guide – Unlock Ben & Maximize Income

 Syncing Ranch Output with Your Wider Economy

-• Camp Vendors and Wagons: Use your camp’s vendors and trade wagons to move surplus meat, milk, eggs, and hides to markets where prices are favorable.
+• Camp vendors and wagons: move surplus meat, milk, fleece, eggs, and hides to markets where prices are favourable.

-• Crafting vs. Selling Raw: If you regularly use recipes that convert ranch products into higher‑value cooked items, keep some stock back; otherwise, default to selling raw goods for predictable income.
+• Crafting vs. selling raw: if you cook or craft heavily, hold some stock back; otherwise default to selling raw goods for predictable income.

-Because price details and balancing can change with patches, it is sensible to periodically compare the sale value of basic ranch outputs against the cost of their feed and any processing you apply.
-The strength of the ranch system is its reliability-once configured, it supplies a steady stream of goods with minimal active input beyond occasional feeding and harvesting.
+Because prices and balancing change with patches, periodically compare the sale value of your ranch outputs against feed and processing costs.
+The strength of the ranch is reliability: once configured, it supplies a steady stream of goods with little active input beyond occasional feeding and harvesting.

 Summary: Key Principles for a Profitable Ranch

-• Progress the main story through Grounds of Sunrise to unlock Howling Hill and Ben as ranch manager.
+• Progress the main story through Grounds of the Sunrise to unlock the ranch at Howling Hill and Ben as your manager.

-• Start with chicks as your first animals; they require no Trust and establish a basic resource flow.
+• Start with chicks — no Trust needed and cheap in camp money — to establish a basic resource flow.

-• Monitor and expand ranch capacity through camp construction projects so you are not bottlenecked by pen limits.
+• Expand ranch capacity from 25 to 35 through camp construction so you are not bottlenecked by pen limits.

 • Always register animals with Ben before expecting them to count for quests or slaughter outputs.